arteria/kiss-ajaxmanagerjs/README.md

 Please not, this "thing" is in alpha state.

 ## About kiss-ajaxmanager.js

 (Keep It) Simple and stupid AJAX manager for JavaScript.
+We use this AJAX manager in combination with Backbone.js (and without as well) in our Single-page applications.

 | kiss-ajaxmanager.js |  |
 | ------------- | --- |
 | Current version | 0.1.0 |
 | License | The MIT License |

+## Features

+*

 ## Requirements and Dependencies